 The following types of student conduct could constitute grounds for in-school suspension, out-of-school suspension, or expulsion.
 A parent meeting with the administration and specified teachers would be required, and a student consequence determined.
 In addition, a contract may be established and parents/guardians may be asked to have psychological testing and/or counseling provided for their child.
+At the discretion of administration, schools may initiate an emergency exclusion of a student if the student's conduct presents a clear threat to the safety of himself, herself, or others or is so extremely disruptive as to make temporary removal necessary to preserve the learning environment for other students.

-- Using violence, force, coercion, threat, intimidation, harassment, or similar conduct that causes or expresses intent to harm or injure any employee, volunteer, or student. - Causing substantial damage to property (including setting of a fire of any magnitude) or stealing property. - Possessing any object or material that could be considered a weapon. - Engaging in the selling, using, possessing, or dispensing of alcohol, tobacco, drugs, or inhalants. - Using language, written or oral, or conduct, including gestures, which is profane or abusive to students or staff members. - Willfully violating the behavioral expectations for students being transported to and from school-related activities - Engaging in any unlawful activity which constitutes a danger to other students or interferes with school purposes.
+- Using violence, force, coercion, threat, intimidation, harassment, or similar conduct that causes or expresses intent to harm or injure any employee, volunteer, or student. - Causing substantial damage to property (including setting of a fire of any magnitude) or stealing property. - Possessing any object or material that could be considered a weapon. - Engaging in the selling, using, possessing, or dispensing of alcohol, tobacco, drugs, or inhalants. - Using language, written or oral, or conduct, including gestures, which is profane or abusive to students or staff members. - Willfully violating the behavioral expectations for students being transported to and from school-related activities